 Drink, drug driving & failing to provide offences are serious criminal offences that can result in a custodial sentence.
 For Doctors in the medical profession, a criminal conviction can result in the loss of employment, particularly if you work within the National Health Service.
 A recent study found that less than 1% of practising NHS Doctors have criminal convictions, suggesting that those who are convicted of criminal offences are likely to lose their job.
 Of course, the risk of a dismissal depends upon the type of medicine you practice.
 If your post involves a greater degree of contact with children or vulnerable adults, you will be subject to tighter controls; and therefore more likely to lose your doctor's licence.
 Cases involving aggravating factors (such as a high reading, a collision etc…) are considered more serious.

 As a Doctor you are required to be part of the British Medial Association or the General Medical Council (GMC).
-All members have an ongoing duty to disclose any ‘criminal conviction’, even if you’ve not yet been convicted (this includes a criminal charge).
+All members have an ongoing duty to disclose any ‘criminal conviction’, even if you’ve not yet been convicted (this includes a criminal charge or if you've been 'released under investigation').
 The GMC has released guidance on criminal convictions and regulatory proceedings.
 For the avoidance of doubt, drink and drug driving can result in immediate prison (but only in the most serious cases).

 What are you required to report to the BMA/GMC?